JCSDA/ioda/src/engines/docs/AddingEngines.md

 ## Variable data space selectors

 Variables support partial reads and writes through the "file_space" and "mem_space" parameters in their read and write functions.

-TODO: Finish this.
+See the existing implementations or contact the authors for hints here.